 - Students can choose to study all three sciences or opt to study two sciences from the separate disciplines of Biology, Chemistry and Physics.
-(There is also a Coordinated Core Science Option - see below.)
+(There is also a Coordinated Core Science Option dependent on student demand - see below.)
 Students considering medicine or veterinary careers are advised to opt for all three sciences - We recommend that all students choose at least one Modern Foreign Language (French, Spanish) and at least one Humanities subject (History, Geography, Religious Studies)